misterpeddy/Digital-Logic-Design/advanced.md

 ### Conclusion
 You have already read enough.
 So I won't bore you with anymore words.
 Just going to say that I am super proud that you've stuck through my terrible writing.
-Hope you found this useful and (who knows) maybe even enjoable :)
+Hope you found this useful and (who knows) maybe even enjoyable :)

 Best,
 Pedram